First 100 days of the first Trump presidency

-The first 100 days of Donald Trump's presidency began on January 20, 2017, the day Donald Trump was inaugurated as the 45th president of the United States.
-The first 100 days of a presidential term took on symbolic significance during Franklin D. Roosevelt's first term in office, and the period is considered a benchmark to measure the early success of a president.
-The 100th day of his presidency ended at noon on April 30, 2017.
+The first 100 days of the first Trump presidency began on January 20, 2017, the day Donald Trump was inaugurated as the 45th president of the United States.
+The first 100 days of a presidency took on symbolic significance during Franklin D. Roosevelt's first term in office, and the period is considered a benchmark to measure the early success of a president.
+The 100th day of Trump's first presidency was April 30, 2017.

 Institutionally, President Trump had the advantage of a Republican Party majority in the U.S. House of Representatives and the Senate, but was unable to fulfill his major pledges in his first 100 days, with some approval rating polls reporting around 40%.
 He reversed his position on a number of issues including labeling China as a currency manipulator, NATO, launching the 2017 Shayrat missile strike, renomination of Janet Yellen as Chair of the Federal Reserve, and the nomination of Export-Import Bank directors.
 Trump's approval among his base was high, with 96% of those who voted for him saying in an April 2017 poll that they would vote for him again.
 Near the end of the 100 days, the Trump administration introduced a broad outline of a sweeping tax reform focusing on deep tax cuts.
 Although Trump had to concede to delay funding for the U.S.–Mexico border wall he had promised, narrowly avoiding a government shutdown a few days before the end of the first 100 days.

 Trump signed 24 executive orders in his first 100 days.
 He signed 22 presidential memoranda, 20 presidential proclamations, and 28 bills.
 About a dozen of those bills roll-back regulations finalized during the last months of his immediate predecessor Barack Obama's presidency using the Congressional Review Act.
 Most of the other bills are "small-scale measures that appoint personnel, name federal facilities or modify existing programs."
 None of Trump's bills are considered to be "major bills"—based on a "longstanding political-science standard for 'major bills'".
 Presidential historian Michael Beschloss said that "based on a legislative standard"—which is what the first 100 days has been judged on since the tenure of President Franklin D. Roosevelt, who enacted 76 laws in 100 days including nine that were "major".

 Pledges

-Trump pledged to do the following in his first 100 days:
+Trump pledged to do the following in the first 100 days of his first presidency: